 OFFICIAL: Well, they're open to everyone, but tourists are always welcome.
 OK, let me give you some details of what's available.
 There are several classes.
-One very popular one is at the Food Studio.
-(Example)
+One very popular one is at

 WOMAN: OK

 OFFICIAL: They focus on seasonal products, and as well as teaching you how to cook them, they also show you how to choose (Q1) them.